Custom data

 SDK method

-You need to use the SDK method addData()
+You must use the SDK method addData()

 Data API / Server to Server integration